About

 -Karl Leif Bates, Duke University Science Journalist

-My hope is that, through this site and these pages, anyone who may be interested in my work and passions will be engaged.
-It became clear during journalism school that my life’s work would not be filled with “hard news” or made-for-TV videos.
-Rather, my true purpose is to relate messages which may serve to make the world better — eliciting smiles, informing or educating about useful programs and technologies, entertaining in thoughtful ways, moving society forward — and nonfiction video is the vehicle to those ends.
+My true purpose is to relate messages which may serve to make the world better — eliciting smiles, informing or educating about useful programs and technologies, entertaining in thoughtful ways, moving society forward — and nonfiction video is the vehicle to those ends.
 With a veritable smorgasbord of my work (not all of it) in these pages, I look forward to captivating and challenging viewers’ minds.
-Please: engage and let me know what you are thinking.